sreeram2022/life/content/post/Highlights/index.md

 Recently, I've started to read a self-help book.
 I've highlighted the parts that I know are useful for future references.
 Then I had an epiphany.
 If I have everything highlighted in one place that would be cool rather than scrolling through entire pdf.
-Google books offers the same feature if we buy books from play store.
+Google books offers the same feature if we purchase books from play store.

 ## Code